DavidH2001/MUON-Data-Collection/README.md

 Select [return] to continue or [Q] to quit:
 ```

-Check that the information is correct e.g., *user_id*, *buff_size*, etc. Also make ensure that your computer is connected
+Check that the information is correct e.g., *user_id*, *buff_size*, etc. Also make sure that your computer is connected
-to the S-detectors seral port.
+to the S-detector's seral port.
 When ready press *return* to continue or *Q* to quit:

 ```commandline
 Available serial ports: